 - Make sure that power and ground planes are continuous and adjacent: Placing capacitors close to the power and ground pins of ICs is crucial.
 It makes circuit paths to ground and power planes as short as possible.

 - The symmetrical placement of adjacent power and ground planes: Adjacent power and ground planes should be placed symmetrically.
 It is also advised to minimize the number of layers between the planes and the decoupling capacitors.

-For more information on placing decoupling capacitors for BGAs, and power bus, read Decoupling capacitor placement guidelines for PCB design.
+For more information, read our blog on Decoupling capacitor placement guidelines for PCB design.

 How do you choose the value of a decoupling capacitor?